stimulus-use/stimulus-use/docs/use-idle.md

 `useIdle` tracks if the user is idle on the page.

-Adds two new behaviors to your Stimulus controller: `idle` and `returned`.
+Adds two new behaviors to your Stimulus controller: `away` and `back`.

 ## Usage